 The village has 3 churches: High Street Baptist, Pound Lane Free Church and St. Andrews Church.

-The village has 5 shops: a Co-op supermarket, a Chinese Takeaway, a hairdressers, a Post Office and a butchers TFM Butchers.
+The village has 5 shops: a Co-op supermarket, a Chinese Takeaway, a hairdressers, a part time Post Office and a butchers TFM Butchers.